-- Common account: No matter how many bank accounts and trading accounts you hold, your demat account can keep track all of the details (bonds and investments) in a common account.
+- Common account: No matter how many bank accounts and trading accounts you hold, your demat account can keep track of all of the details (bonds and investments) in a common account.

 - Safety: Safety is one of the major attributes of a trading account.
 You are totally safe from theft and any kind of fraud.

-- Time: As everything happens online, the transactions and deliveries are instant, and save you considerable amount of time.
+- Time: As everything happens online, the transactions and deliveries are instant, and save you a considerable amount of time.
 If you’ve been trading- you know that time is a very important factor in the financial world.
 Each second counts.

 - A demat account is essential for you to ‘hold’ your securities.